 “Far be it from me to expect such from my lawfully wedded husband–”

-“I know you,” said Alelsa softly.
-“You haven’t changed.
+“I know you,” said Alelsa softly, “and you haven’t changed.
 Not in the core of you.
 I don’t believe you ever could.”

 Tyrric hesitated.
 “I hope you are right.”